 The Certificate of Theological Studies requires thirty semester hours selected from these categories: Biblical (two courses), Historical (two courses), Moral (two courses), Pastoral (one course), Systematic (one course), and two additional courses from any of the categories mentioned or from "elective only" offerings.
 With the approval of the chair of theology, CTS students may also take selected Master of Theological Studies courses for undergraduate credit.
-Students who complete the Certificate of Ecclesial Ministry course requirements are also awarded the Certificate of Theological Studies.
-The CTS requires an overall B-(2.7) average and may be expanded into a BA degree in Theology by completion of further requirements (see Graduate Programs of Study, Master of Theological Studies Programs).
+The CTS requires an overall B- (2.7) average and may be expanded into a BA degree in Theology by completion of further requirements (see Graduate Programs of Study, Master of Theological Studies Programs).
 Ordinarily, transfer credits will be considered for approval only upon admission to the program, following the standards given under Graduate Programs of Study.
 For undergraduate certificates, a maximum of 6 hours of approved course work may be accepted.